 Feats!
 Feats are the same as in All for One, which leads me to believe Avalanche could have saved everyone time and money by printing both of them in one book.
 No seriously hear me out.
-Alongside the familiar addition of Bribe, Black Flag adds the navigate skill (and adds an admirable list of modifiers for such things as good or shit charts, a compass, having been of course for several days and night being overcast.
-This is a USEFUL skill but the buisness of ship travel ideally needed its own section, which it never got.
+Alongside the familiar addition of Bribe, Black Flag adds the Navigate skill along with an admirable list of modifiers for such things as chart quality, possesion of a compass, having been off course for several days and night being overcast.
+This is a USEFUL skill but the business of ship travel ideally needed its own section, which it never got.
 I am dissapoint.
 There is a Piloting skill and a list of Piloting skill modifiers but it is never really made clear when a Piloting skill check is required.
-An opportunity to add a piloting skill to an intricate ship battlesystem tragically wasted.
+An opportunity to add the Piloting skill to an intricate ship battlesystem tragically wasted.
 Oh well.
-Maybe Skull & Bones did it better?
+Perhaps Green Ronin’s Skull & Bones did it better?